-Important things you should keep in mind about these benef īts: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • Plan physicians must provide or arrange your care. • The deductible is \$2,000 for Self Only enrollment, \$4,000 per Self Plus One enrollment, and \$4,000 Self and Family enrollment each calendar year.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - The deductible is \$2,000 for Self Only enrollment, \$4,000 per Self Plus One enrollment, and \$4,000 Self and Family enrollment each calendar year.
 The Self Plus One and Self and Family deductible can be satisfied by one or more family members.
-The deductible applies to almost all benefits in this Section.
-One and Self and Family deductible • After you have satisfied your deductible, your Traditional medical coverage begins. • Under your Traditional medical coverage, you will be responsible for your coinsurance amounts or copayments for eligible medical expenses and prescriptions. • The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
-See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). • YOUR PHYSICIAN MUST GET PRECERTIFICATION PROCEDURES.
-Please refer to the precertification informat which services require precertification and identify which sur- ion shown in Section 3 to be sure Benefit Description You pay After calendar year deductible Surgica l procedures A comp orehensive range of services, such as: 20% coinsurance of our Plan allowance • Oper ative procedures Treat ment of fractures, including casting • Norn nal pre- and post-operative care by the surgeon • Corre ection of amblyopia and strabismus • Endo scopy procedures • Biop sy procedures • Rem oval of tumors and cysts • Corre ection of congenital anomalies (see Reconstructive Surgery ) in wh norm ical treatment of morbid obesity (bariatric surgery) a condition nich an individual weighs 100 pounds or 100% over his or her nal weight according to current underwriting standards; eligible bers must be age 18 or over. tion of internal prosthetic devices.
-See 5(a) - Orthopedic and thetic Devices for device coverage information • Volu ntary sterilization (e.g., vasectomy) • Treat ment of burns where t Generally, we pay for internal prostheses (devices) according to he procedure is done.
-For example, we pay Hospital benefits for naker and Surgery benefits for insertion of the pacemaker.
-Not con vered: All charges
+The deductible applies to almost all benefits in this Section. - After you have satisfied your deductible, your Traditional medical coverage begins. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts or copayments for eligible medical expenses and prescriptions. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
+See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.

+which services require precentification and identity which surgeries require precentification.

+Benefit Description You pay After calendar year deductible

+Surgical procedures

+A comprehensive range of services, such as: 20% coinsurance of our Plan allowance

+Operative procedures

+Treatment of fractures, including casting

+Normal pre- and post-operative care by the surgeon

+Correction of amblyopia and strabismus

+Endoscopy procedures

+Biopsy procedures

+Removal of tumors and cysts

+• Correction of congenital anomalies (see Reconstructive Surgery)

+Surgical treatment of morbid obesity (bariatric surgery) a conditio in which an individual weighs 100 pounds or 100% over his or her normal weight according to current underwriting standards; eligible members must be age 18 or over. n e

+Insertion of internal prosthetic devices.
+See 5(a) - Orthopedic and Prosthetic Devices for device coverage information

+Voluntary sterilization (e.g., vasectomy)

+• Treatment of burns

+Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+For example, we pay Hospital benefits fo a pacemaker and Surgery benefits for insertion of the pacemaker. r

+Not covered: All charges

+Reversal of voluntary sterilization